jayminwest/TeachNicheOfficial/ai_docs/issues/2025-02-27-migrate-to-google-cloud-platform.md

 3. ✅ Create replace-supabase-references.ts script for automated replacements
 4. ✅ Run the replacement script with --dry-run flag to preview changes
 5. ✅ Apply automated replacements to codebase with the replacement script
+6. ✅ Run the replacement script again to catch any remaining references
+7. Create Firebase compatibility layer for app/services/supabase.ts
-6. Identify and manually update the more complex cases
+8. Manually update remaining complex cases that cannot be automated
-7. Run comprehensive tests to ensure the migration doesn't break functionality
+9. Run comprehensive tests to ensure the migration doesn't break functionality

 The migration has identified 87 files with 1097 Supabase references.
 The automated replacement script has prepared 50 changes that can be applied automatically.
 After applying these changes, we'll need to manually update the more complex cases, focusing on critical components like authentication flows and API routes.